-&lt;sup>9The proton, for example, is not an elementary particle as once thought, but contains three quarks.
+10The proton, for example, is not an elementary particle as once thought, but contains three quarks.
 That there was structure within the proton was found by scattering experiments.

-&lt;sup>10Recall the recent announcement of the discovery of the Higgs boson at CERN, but this is outside our time-frame.
+11Recall the 2012 announcement of the discovery of the Higgs boson at CERN (Higgs, Nobel, 2013), but this is outside our time-frame.

-Stephen Hawking (1942-) combined Quantum Mechanics and General Relativity in his discovery of Hawking radiation (from black holes) in 1974.
+Stephen Hawking (1942-2018) (Penrose and Hawking were early collaborators) combined Quantum Mechanics and General Relativity in his discovery of Hawking radiation (from black holes) in 1974.
 He popularised these previously arcane matters in his best-seller A brief history of time (1988).

 Background microwave radiation was discovered in 1964 by Penzias & Wilson (Nobel Prize 1978).
 This gave crucial support to the Big Bang theory of the origin of the Universe, some 13 billion years ago, rather than the Steady State theory.
-It had been known since Hubble's work on red shifts that the Universe was expanding; the Big Bang explained why.
+It had been known since Hubble's work in the 1920s on red shifts that the Universe was expanding; the Big Bang explained why.